 Procter and Gamble introduced its first laundry detergent, Dreft (now reformulated as a gentle detergent for baby clothes), in 1933.
 Dreft worked well for handwashing clothes but just didn't do a great job of removing heavy soil from clothes.

 So, in 1946, Tide was introduced as the first heavy-duty laundry detergent in the United States.
 To promote the new product to homemakers, Tide became a prominent sponsor of daytime and primetime serials or "soap operas".

 1968: Tide Adds Enzymes to Fight Stains

 The original Tide formula was unchanged from 1946 until 1968 when Tide XK was introduced as the first United States detergent formulated with enzymes to break down protein and carbohydrate stains to make them easier to be carried away in the wash water.

 Tide Adds Oxygen Bleach to Formula to Whiten and Brighten

 During the 1970s, The Clorox Co. launched the first non-chlorine, color-safe bleach, Clorox 2.
 The success of a bleach that would not fade colored clothes but would still whiten whites, brighten colors, and remove stains was extremely popular in the laundry marketplace.
 Tide with Bleach was introduced in 1988 in a powdered formula.

-As Americans became more conscious of the amount of waste headed to landfills, Tide introduced concentrated Ultra Tide.
+As Americans became more conscious of the amount of waste headed to landfills, Tide introduced concentrated Ultra Tide in 1992.
 Filler ingredients were removed from powdered formulas and homemakers were re-educated about how much detergent to use to produce a clean load of clothes.
 Tide was the first compact powdered detergent in the United States.